milonmaze/privacy-terms-observatory/explore.zoom.us/en-us/trust/transparency.html.md

 CLOUD Act Request - a request made pursuant to the CLOUD Act.
 Can demand content.
 Content - can include video content, chat logs, transcripts or profile pictures; essentially, any media that depicts what a person spoke, wrote or did.
 When we report disclosing “content,” that means we disclosed both content and non-content.
+Delayed-notice order (U.S. only) - an order, signed by a judge, preventing Zoom from notifying one or more users of a government request for their information for a specified period of time.
 Emergency Request (U.S. or international) - a request for user data without standard legal process, on the grounds that there is a danger of death or serious physical injury to a person.
 General information means we provided general information about the law enforcement request process, but not content or non-content.
 MLAT Request (International only) - a request made by a foreign country through the U.S. Department of Justice pursuant to a Mutual Legal Assistance Treaty.
 Can demand content.